Sienci-Labs/Resources/lmmk2/advanced/lmk2-grbl-firmware.md

 ### Upload the grbl firmware

 Now that we've erased all previous memory from the control board, we can move forward by giving it new instructions to remember: this will be a brand new firmware installation.
-We keep all major LongMill firmware instances available for download, you'll likely want to click to download the most recent one: <a href="https://drive.google.com/file/d/11IMPXuzWLO3tz05rsM77BA5zNT5qmzj5/view">LongMill MK2 Firmware (Feb 11, 2022)</a>
+We keep all major LongMill firmware instances available for download, you'll likely want to click to download the most recent one: <a href="https://drive.google.com/file/d/1fd8PHAo6UrbHzCg_LZwJcpI8t3haAMmP/view" target="_blank" rel="noopener">LongMill MK2 Firmware (Feb 11, 2022)</a>

 Once downloaded, this will appear onto your computer as a compressed or 'zipped' file.
 Locate the downloaded file in your computer folders, ‘un-zip’ or ‘extract’ it (usually found when you right-click the file), and then you'll notice a firmware folder with a name that matches the downloaded file and contains all the necessary files.
 If you open this folder up you should see a folder called "**grbl**", and from there if you open up the "**examples**" folder followed by the "**grblUpload**" folder.
 If you notice a file called "**grblUpload.ino**" this is what you'll want to open with the Arduino IDE program (this should be as simple as double-clicking the file which will open up a new window where you'll see the window is titled "**grblUpload**").